gotchoices/MyCHIPs/doc/learn-lift.md

 this entity--at least through the peers he has just disappointed.

-So the challenge in implementing the distributed lift function is this:  During the conditional commit phase, the peers need to negotiate a chain of signatures around the circuit which the lift originator can fully validate, proving that each pair of peers along the route has agreed to the transaction, pending the signature of the initiator himself.
+So the challenge in implementing the distributed lift function is this:  During the conditional commit phase, the peers need to negotiate a chain of commitments around the circuit which the lift originator can fully validate, proving that each pair of peers along the route has agreed to the transaction, pending the signature of the initiator himself.
 Then, the initiator can form this final